liferay/liferay-docs/develop/tutorials/articles/03-developing-a-web-application/08-assets/02-implementing-asset-renderers/02-implementing-an-entry-asset-renderer.markdown

 # Implementing an Entry Asset Renderer [](id=implementing-an-entry-asset-renderer)

-The classes you'll create in this section are nearly identical to the `*AssetRenderer` and `*AssetRendererFactory` classes you created for guestbooks in the last section.
+The classes you'll create in this section are nearly identical to the `GuestbookAssetRenderer` and `GuestbookAssetRendererFactory` classes you created for guestbooks in the last section.
 This section provides the code needed for guestbook entries.
-For more information on these methods, please review the last section.
+For more information on these methods, please review the previous section.

-## Creating the Entry AssetRenderer Class
+## Creating the Entry `AssetRenderer` Class

-In the `com.liferay.docs.guestbook.asset` package, create an `EntryAssetRenderer` class that extends Liferay's `BaseJSPAssetRenderer` class.
+In the `com.liferay.docs.guestbook.asset` package, create an `EntryAssetRenderer` class that extends @product@'s `BaseJSPAssetRenderer` class.
 Replace the contents of your `EntryAssetRenderer` class with the following code:

     package com.liferay.docs.guestbook.asset;